-I have by no means exhausted the biblical evidence to prove that the teaching of the apostles harmonizes perfectly with what Jesus told the rich, young ruler.
+I have by no means exhausted the biblical evidence to prove that the teaching of the apostles harmonizes perfectly with what Jesus told the rich ruler.
 The evidence is overwhelming.
-Yet the majority of the church today is ignoring this clear message from Christ and His apostles.
+Yet when was the last time you heard a sermon about the damning sin of greed?

 Another Objection Considered

-If the later manuscripts of Mark’s Gospel are a more accurate rendition of what Jesus actually said, then “trusting in wealth” must have been the sin of which the rich ruler was guilty, because his refusal to sell all was the basis of Christ’s statement.
+If the later manuscripts of Mark’s Gospel are a more accurate rendition of what Jesus actually said, then “trusting in wealth” must have been the sin of which the rich ruler was guilty, because his refusal to sell his possessions and give to charity was the basis of Christ’s statement.
 How was the rich ruler “trusting in wealth”?
-He could have been trusting in his wealth as a means of security for the future, as revealed by his unwillingness to liquidate it in order to benefit those who were suffering pressing needs.
-Wealthy people often cling to their money out of fear.
-Not trusting God to take care of them, they trust in their money.
-Only those who have wealth can trust in it, and the only way to stop trusting it is to liquidate it.
-One who trusts in God and not in wealth has no need to lay up wealth on the earth.
+He could have been trusting in his wealth as a means of security for the future, as revealed by his unwillingness to liquidate it in order to benefit those who were currently suffering pressing needs.
+We often cling to our money out of fear.
+Not trusting God to take care of us, we trust in our money.
+Of course, only those who have wealth can trust in it, and the only way to stop trusting it is to liquidate it and use it to help those in desperate need.

 Beyond that, the rich ruler, “trusting in wealth,” had made it his trusted master, and he served it, giving to it what rightfully belonged only to God—his heart’s devotion.
-So in that sense as well, all who refuse to repent of greed are also trusting in wealth.
+So in that sense also, all who refuse to repent of greed are trusting in wealth.

 What else could the phrase, “trusting in wealth” mean, other than these two possibilities I have suggested?
 Thus, even if the later manuscripts of Mark’s Gospel are to be trusted above the early manuscripts, and if they are to be trusted above what Matthew and Luke recorded about the same story, Jesus’ message and meaning are not altered in the least.